jbcodeforce/jbcodeforce.github.io/docs/java/jpa-hibernate.md

 * manage entities life cycle
 * uses persistence context as a "cache" for entities read or saved to a database
 * session is a logical transaction, defined at the method level with @Transaction or using entity Manager
-* Entities are in one of `transient, persitent, detached` states
+* Entities are in one of `transient, persistent, detached` states

 Practices: